Isogeometric Least-squares Collocation Method with Consistency and Convergence Analysis: Comparisons and discussions

-where there is a Dirichlet boundary condition at the left end, a Neumann boundary condition at the right end, and the PDE is the same as that of the boundary value problem~\pref{eq:exmp_one_dim}.
+While the IGA-C method is unstable, the IGA-L method can be made stable by choosing appropriate number of collocation points.
 The analytical solution of Eq.~\pref{eq:exmp_one_dim_nuemann} is $T = \sin(2 \pi x)$.
-We still employ the cubic B-spline curve, presented in Appendix A1, to represent the physical domain $\Omega = [0,1]$.
+We still use the cubic B-spline curve, presented in Appendix A1, to represent the physical domain $\Omega = [0,1]$.